-Since its start in 2006, this nonprofit has donated over $3 million directly into treatment and recovery, making it possible for people to access mental health care when they need it the most.
+Since its start in 2006, this nonprofit has donated over $3 million directly to mental health treatment and recovery, making it possible for people to access mental health care when they need it the most.

-Fountain House is a national mental health nonprofit fighting to improve health, increase opportunity, and end social and economic isolation for people most impacted by mental illness.
+Fountain House is a national mental health nonprofit fighting to improve behavioral health, increase opportunity, and end social and economic isolation for people most impacted by mental health challenges.

 Project HEAL is on a mission to create a world where everyone with an eating disorder has the opportunities and resources they need to recover.
 As the only major nonprofit in the U.S. focused on creating equitable treatment access for all people with eating disorders, they stand firmly behind their belief that treatment is a right, not a privilege.

-Their programs break down systemic, healthcare, and financial barriers that millions of people in the U.S. face when trying to heal from their eating disorder.
+Their programs break down systemic, healthcare, and financial barriers that millions of people in the U.S. face when trying to heal from their eating disorders.